yamadashy/repopack/README.md

 - **Simple to Use**: Just one command to pack your entire repository.
 - **Customizable**: Easily configure what to include or exclude.
 - **Git-Aware**: Automatically respects your .gitignore files.
-- **Security Check**: Detects potentially sensitive information in your files.
+- **Security-Focused**: Incorporates [secretlint](https://github.com/secretlint/secretlint) for robust security checks to detect and prevent inclusion of sensitive information.